libreaudiogamer/DescentIntoMadness/README.rst

 Status
 ======

-In use worldwide since 2005, reported to have a few bugs.
+In use worldwide since 2005, reported to have a few bugs which hopefully are now fixed.

-License
+To build the windows version, run "pyinstaller --oneversion --noconsole Main.py" License
 =======